Course Title: Establish and confirm the counselling relationship

 3.2 Agree priorities and develop a plan for counselling in collaboration with the client

 3.3 Make documented agreement with the client that addresses disclosure and organisation requirements

 On successful completion of this course you will have developed and applied the skills and knowledge required to demonstrate competency in the above elements.
-By applying these skills and this knowledge, you will be able to use specialised communication skills within a counselling process.
-You will be able to use a structured approach to establish the counselling process; work with clients to clarify goals, options, and courses of action; and manage the counselling process to its conclusion.
+By applying these skills and this knowledge you will be able to use specialised communication skills within a counselling process.
+You will be able to use a structured approach to establish the counselling process; with the other three (3) counselling courses, you will be able to work with clients to clarify goals, options, and courses of action, and manage the counselling process to its conclusion.